telerik/reporting-docs/interactivity/actions/sorting-action/sorting-report-details.md

 1. Click __OK__ .

-1. In Sort expressions drop-down select the field or write expression for which you are defining a sorting action For our example set the expression to =Fields.OrderQty Specifying a sort expression is required.
+1. In Sort expressions drop-down select the field or write expression for which you are defining a sorting action For our example, set the expression to `=Fields.OrderQty`.
+Specifying a sort expression is required.

 1. Click __OK__ .